Safwat El-Sherif: Biography

 In 1975, El Sherif dismantled his profitable import and export business to join the State Information Service (SIS).
 He ascended in leading positions in the SIS from 1975 to 1978.
-He served as Chairman of the SIS from 1978 to 1980.
-Late President Anwar El-Sadat then appointed him President of the Egyptian Radio and Television Union in 1980.
-In 1982, he was appointed by former President Hosni Mubarak to be Minister of Information until the year 2004.
+He served as chairman of the SIS from 1978 to 1980.
+Late president Anwar El-Sadat then appointed him president of the Egyptian Radio and Television Union in 1980.
+In 1982, he was appointed by former president Hosni Mubarak to be minister of information until 2004.

 In 1977, El Sherif - among others - founded the National Democratic Party (NDP) and since then has been a member of the Political Bureau of the NDP.
 He was also the Rapporteur of Information Committee of the NDP.
 In 1977, he became Secretary of the NDP for Qasr el Nile constituency.
 And in 1982 he became NDP Information Secretary as well as a member of NDP General Secretariat.
-In 1989, he became member of the NDP Political Bureau.
+In 1989, he became a member of the NDP Political Bureau.
 In 1990 he became Assistant Secretary General of the NDP.

 On 20 April 1993, El-Sherif escaped an assassination attempt by Al-Gamaa Al-Islamiya (Islamic militant group) with few injuries.

 El Sherif was widely regarded as a pioneer in the fields of media, communications & information in the Arab region.
 He conceptualized and founded the Egyptian Media Production City (EMPC), also known as the 6th of October Media City.
 He also founded the Egyptian Satellite Company (Nilesat) in 1996 with the purpose of operating Egyptian Satellites.
 His forward-thinking attitude and laying the foundations of these progressive mega-projects have earned him a title of "Knight of Arab Media" (فارس الاعلام العربي).